 Wondering what in the world is going on these days on Petaluma Boulevard South?
 Quite a bit, actually!

-Over the next 18 months, Petaluma Boulevard South, the southern gateway to our city (and the original Highway 101), will be getting some major upgrades to benefit all users - pedestrians, bicyclists, and motor vehicles.
-Construction is taking place on two consecutive improvement projects: the Water Main Replacement and the Road Diet.
+Over the next 6 months, Petaluma Boulevard South, the southern gateway to our city (and the original Highway 101), will be getting some major upgrades.
+Often referred to as a “complete streets” approach, the work being done in this area will benefit all users including pedestrians, bicyclists, and motor vehicles.

-The Road Diet will transform the Boulevard South from Crystal Lane to downtown, providing increased safety, mobility, and access for all road users.
+The Petaluma Boulevard Complete Streets Road Diet will transform the Boulevard South from Crystal Lane to downtown, providing increased safety, mobility, and access for all road users.
 The current four lanes of traffic will be reduced to two, making room for bike lanes and improved pedestrian safety.
-Construction on this phase of the project is anticipated to begin in the fall of 2021.
+Construction on this phase of the project is anticipated to begin in January 2022.

 Questions or concerns?
 Please contact the project managers listed in the descriptions below.